 If you notice anything that worries you, however small, ask your midwife.

 Umbilical cord care

 The cord may take about a week to dry out and drop off.
-Keep the baby's navel clean and dry until this happens.
-If you notice any bleeding or discharge from the navel, tell your midwife, health visitor or doctor.
+Keep your baby's navel clean and dry until this happens.
+If you notice any bleeding or discharge from the navel, tell your midwife, health visitor, or GP.

 Bumps and bruises

 Most common are the little pink or red marks that some people call stork marks.
-These V-shaped marks on the forehead and upper eyelids gradually fade, though it may be some months before they disappear.
+These V-shaped marks on the forehead and upper eyelids gradually fade, though it may be some months before they disappear completely.
 Marks on the nape of the neck can last for much longer, but they will be covered by hair.

 Spots and rashes are very common in newborn babies, and may come and go.
-But if you also notice a change in your baby's behaviour – for example, if your baby isn't feeding properly or is very sleepy or very irritable – tell your doctor or midwife immediately.
+But if you also notice a change in your baby's behaviour – for example, if your baby isn't feeding properly, or is very sleepy or very irritable – tell your midwife or GP immediately.

 Your baby's skin